Toronto Blue Jays: Fan Appreciation Weekend

-The Blue Jays operate a store called the Jays Shop that sells primarily Blue Jays merchandise.
-This store has two locations at Rogers Centre, though, until January 2023, there was an additional location in the Toronto Eaton Centre shopping mall.

 Uniforms

 1977–1988: Pullovers and powder blue

 The Blue Jays wore pullover uniforms during their first decade of existence.
 The front of the home white uniforms contained the team name in a unique blue/white/blue split-letter style, with the team logo centred below.
 The road uniforms were powder blue, with the city name in front and the team logo centred below.
 Initially, the city name was rendered in bold blue letters before gaining a white outline the following season.
 By 1979, it was replaced by the team name in a split-lettered white/blue/white style.
 Player numerals also used the split-letter style, except on the road uniform during its first two seasons.
 Player names in blue were added to both uniforms for the 1980 season but were dropped from the road uniform in 1981.
 The caps were blue with the Blue Jays logo on a white panel in front.

 In 2008, the Blue Jays' powder blue road uniform from this era was restored as an alternate home uniform worn every Friday until 2010.